01 — The Short Answer

 The cycle begins the moment income arrives.
 Before any transaction is made, payday triggers a neurological shift that behavioral economists call the permission effect — a temporary reduction in financial inhibition driven by the brain's response to perceived abundance.
 The account balance is high.
 Financial anxiety drops.
 And with it drops the caution that has been moderating spending for the past week.

 In the 48-72 hours following payday, spending velocity surges across virtually all behavioral profiles.
+This is the payday effect in action.
 Research on spending patterns shows this surge is not random — it follows a consistent category hierarchy.
 Comfort items come first: good food, something deferred for weeks, a subscription reactivated.
 Then discretionary items that have been mentally queued.
 Then social spending — the dinner, the event, the outing justified by the fresh balance.

 The Subconscious Accounting Error